-FOR many Italians, December 8th marked the true beginning of Christmas festivities.
-In many families, such as mine, it’s the night when you put up your Christmas crèche, a much-welcomed sight in the homes of catholic Italy.
+For many Italians, December 8th marked the true beginning of Christmas festivities.
+In many families, such as mine.
+It’s the night when you put up your Christmas crèche, a much-welcomed sight in the homes of catholic Italy.

-December 13th: Santa Lucia
+Santa Lucia in December

 Commonly celebrated in Sicily as well as in the Northeast, this day of festivities is one of many dedicated to the family’s youngest.
 St Lucia is said to bring gifts for good children and coal for those who have been bad, during the night between December 12th and 13th .
 Some children are also advised to leave out coffee for St Lucia and carrots for her donkey.

-December 25th: Christmas Day – Natale
+Christmas Day – Natale

+More of Italian Christmas traditions.
 This day centres around the very important and family-related Christmas lunch.
 This can often go on for hours, after which some families choose to hand out gifts.
 However, many families save this part of holiday tradition for January 6th.

-January 6th: La Befana
+La Befana in January